SamuelAmsih/Naruto-2D/README.md

 ## Run linter in Unity

-Unity doesn’t include a built-in C#.
-However, you can use external tools and we will use VS Code.
-We will stick to C# extension StyleCop
+Unity doesn’t include a built-in C# linter.
+However, Roslyn Analyzers let you enforce coding conventions and catch issues in your .NET/C# projects.
+In VS Code, you can install and configure these analyzers to get warnings and suggestions in real-time.

-1. Install StyleCop <br>
+1. Add Roslyn Analyzers <br>

+Typically, you would add them as NuGet packages in your .csproj file—for example, if you want a specific analyzer package (e.g., Microsoft.CodeAnalysis.FxCopAnalyzers or other community analyzers). <br>

+However, Unity automatically generates and regenerates .csproj files, which can overwrite manual changes. <br>

+- One approach is to keep your analyzers in a separate solution or use a package manager approach that Unity supports (like embedding them in your project as part of a custom package). <br>

+- Another approach is to use an .editorconfig file to configure rules.
+Some analyzers are built into the .NET compiler and can be configured at the editor level.

-Open VS Code and go to the Extensions panel. <br>
+2. Using Roslyn Analyzers in VS Code <br>

-Install the C# extension (if you haven’t already). <br>

-If you want stricter style checks or guidelines, you can install StyleCop.Analyzers <br>

-2. How linting works in VS Code <br>
+Open any C# file in your Unity project via VS Code. <br>

-With the C# extension and StyleCop/analyzers installed, open any C# file. <br>

-You’ll see linting errors or warnings in the Problems panel in VS Code, or as underlines in the editor. <br>

-Hover over the underline to see the rule or suggestion (for example, naming conventions, spacing, missing XML comments, etc.). <br>
+As you code, watch for squiggly underlines or messages in the Problems panel.
+These come from Roslyn-based analyzers. <br>

+Hover over each warning or suggestion for more info and potential quick fixes. <br>